Kaiwhakahaere Matua/Chief Executive Officer

 Human Resources Manager

 A Human Resource Generalist with a background across multinationals, NGOs, and Iwi organisations.
-Having worked within global HR frameworks, developing & implementing greenfields programmes.
-Stephen holds a BBS and is currently studying Te Reo Maori.
+Stephen has worked within global HR frameworks, developing & implementing greenfields programmes.
+Stephen holds a BBS.

 Zabeen holds a Post Graduate Diploma in Business Administration.
 She has worked in various industries including manufacturing, hospitality and tourism.
 She has been working in NGO organisations for past four years.